reichlab/reichlab.github.io/_teaching/01-courses.md

   - nickreich/statComp2014
 ---

-Dr. Reich has developed and taught courses in regression, statistical modeling, and data visualization, both at the graduate and undergraduate levels.
+The Reich Lab has developed and taught courses in regression, statistical modeling, and data visualization, both at the graduate and undergraduate levels.
+These courses have included Applied Regression Modleing (BIOSTATS 650/690NR), Telling Stories with Data (PUBHLTH 490ST), and Intro to Statistical Computing with R (PUBHLTH 597).